 Applications will open February 15th and will be approved on a first come, first served basis.
 You must work with your fire district to ensure your project is eligible and funds are available.
 Applications must be submitted by September 1, 2023 and all grant projects must be completed by October 1, 2023 and approved as complete by your local fire officials by October 31, 2023.
 To learn more about eligibility and view the application, contact your local fire protection district or Sommers Taylor at firstname.lastname@example.org.

 You can access and download the application here: Application will be posted here on February 15th

 In order to be eligible for the program, the landowner must meet the following criteria:

-- The land owner must a) own a dwelling on their property (this does not include sheds, pole barns and other non-habitable buildings); b) own property in a “high density or extreme high-density Wildland Urban Interface”, otherwise referred to as WUI in the 2016 Community Wildfire Protection Plan; and c) complete the project (work complete and Fire Official inspection and sign off complete by) 12/01/2022.
-The eligible communities are listed on the following page with a link to the maps.
+- The land owner must a) own a dwelling on their property (this does not include sheds, pole barns and other non-habitable buildings); b) own property in a “high density or extreme high-density Wildland Urban Interface”, otherwise referred to as WUI in the 2016 Community Wildfire Protection Plan; and c) complete the project by 10/1/2023 and Fire Official inspection and sign off complete by 10/31/2023.
+The eligible communities are listed below.

 - Homeowner must submit an application with a minimum of three (3) pictures of the area they would like to treat prior to the application being approved (grant cannot be used retroactively to application).